right-rudder/blue-skies-astro/src/content/blog/en/multi-engine-training-career-advantages-with-blue-skies-above.md

     },
     {
       title: "Beyond the Rating: Building Professional Skills",
       paragraph: "Certification is just the beginning.
-Our multi-engine curriculum builds decision-making, confidence, and real-world competence—qualities airlines and employers look for.
-You're not just earning a rating—you’re becoming a safer, smarter, more capable aviator.", },
+Our multi-engine curriculum builds decision-making, confidence, and real-world competence , qualities airlines and employers look for.
+You're not just earning a rating , you’re becoming a safer, smarter, more capable aviator.", },
     {
       title: "Your Next Steps",